Things to Consider Before Getting a Prosthodontic Procedure

 5. Opting for Partial or Full Dentures

-Full dentures, on the other hand, are used when all the teeth are missing in the upper or lower jaw, resting on the gums where the teeth once were.
+Full dentures are used when all teeth are missing in the upper or lower jaw and are shaped to rest securely on the gums.

 6. The Importance of Periodontal Health Before Procedures